Die casting manufacturing automation includes the following areas of production:

 Automated De-burring Cell

-Laser Etching Systems in Die Casting Manufacturing Automation
+Laser Marking Systems in Die Casting Manufacturing Automation – Customer Part Identification Tracking

-Laser etching systems for part identification and tracking were implemented for a key customer.
+Laser marking systems for part identification and tracking were implemented for a key customer.
 This was done as part of RCM’s Continuous Improvement Program, enhancing customer satisfaction and an upgrade in production supply chain monitoring.
+(Scroll to the bottom to see the video.)

 - Before implementation, the shift, casting date and the division casting the product could be tracked